happybara-io/WorkflowBuddy/README.md

 Slack Workflows are currently tied to a single channel, which can be a hold up if you want to track events across multiple.
 To stick within Workflow Builder, you need to download and duplicate the same workflow for every possible channel you want..... or just use Workflow Buddy and proxy all the events to a single Workflow.

 Example for `reaction added`:

-- Invite Workflow Buddy to each of the channels you want it to listen for reactions in
+- Invite Workflow Buddy to each of the channels you want it to listen for reactions in.
 - Set up your desired Workflow as a `Webhook-triggered` in Workflow Builder.
 Publish and copy the URL.
 - In the Workflow Buddy App Home, configure the `reaction_added` event with the Webhook from previous step.
 - 🧪 Test by reacting to some messages!
 Any channel the bot has been invited to will send their events through Workflow Buddy - and onward to your Workflow.